 Playing the guitar was what did the trick for Chirag.
 When he was home, he would play the guitar for his family and friends.
-He began the same practise with his new-found hostel mates as well, and since people always have appreciation and time for a person knowing how to play an instrument, it worked wonders for him! :-)
+He began the same practice with his new-found hostel mates as well, and since people always have appreciation and time for a person knowing how to play an instrument, it worked wonders for him! 🙂

 Write it to fight it